mattshoe/kdux/README.md

 **Kdux** emphasizes the use of pure functions within an object-oriented design.
 Unlike traditional Redux, which is heavily rooted in functional programming paradigms, **Kdux** takes a more object-oriented approach while still leveraging the benefits of pure functions.

 #### Advantages of Object-Oriented Pure Functions

 - **Dependency Injection:** Each component (middleware, store, enhancer, reducer) in **Kdux** can be fully decoupled from each other and integrated into Dependency Injection (DI) frameworks like Hilt or Dagger.
-This allows for simplified dependency management, as dependencies are automatically provided by the DI container, rather than manually injecting them at the time of invocation.
-It keeps each component separated and unrelated to each other until assembled in the store.
+This frees you from manually injecting them at the time of invocation and keeps each component completely separated and unrelated to each other until assembled in the store.
 - **Separation of Concerns:** The object-oriented structure encourages a clearer separation of concerns, making it easier to maintain and scale the application.
 Pure functional approaches tend to create extremely large files with poor cohesion, while Object-Oriented approaches focus on discrete classes.